yinxiangshi/SMAPI/docs/README.md

-**SMAPI** is an [open-source](LICENSE.md) modding API for [Stardew Valley](http://stardewvalley.net/) that lets you play the game with mods.
+**SMAPI** is an open-source modding API for [Stardew Valley](http://stardewvalley.net/) that lets you play the game with mods.
 It's safely installed alongside the game's executable, and doesn't change any of your game files.
 It serves six main purposes:

 1. **Load mods into the game.**
    _SMAPI loads mods when the game is starting up so they can interact with it.
 (Code mods aren't possible without SMAPI to load them.)_

 2. **Provide APIs and events for mods.**
-   _SMAPI provides low-level APIs and events which let mods interact with the game in ways they otherwise couldn't._
+   _SMAPI provides APIs and events which let mods interact with the game in ways they otherwise couldn't._

 3. **Rewrite mods for crossplatform compatibility.**
    _SMAPI rewrites mods' compiled code before loading them so they work on Linux/Mac/Windows